scottbrown/thinkific-interview/README.submission.md

 * I would have liked to create the Docker image using `scratch` or Alpine because the resulting image was very large (~1GB), meaning AutoScaling scale-out events could become a source of timing frustration.
 * I would have liked to split the Docker image into build steps, making the resulting Docker image much smaller.
 For instance, I don't need a lot of the tooling around compiling code once the container has been created, so it's just cruft that takes up disk space.
 * I tried to get the rate limiting working with Nginx but something isn't working, so I ripped it out of docker-compose and kept the nginx config.
 I'm sure with enough time I would have figured it out.
+* I would not work on `master` branch normally.
+Instead, I would make small feature-related PRs and then push them for review and subsequent merging after approval.

 ### Stretch goals attempted